Sean Combs: Family and relationships

+Religious views

+In 2008, Combs told The Daily Telegraph that he does not belong to any specific religious denomination.
+He said, "I just follow right from wrong, so I could pray in a synagogue or a mosque or a church.
+I believe that there is only one God."
+In a 2023 interview, Combs said he believes that God is a woman.

 Charity work and honors

-Combs founded Daddy's House Social Programs, an organization to help inner city youth, in 1995.
+In 1995, Combs founded Daddy's House Social Programs, an organization to help inner-city youth.
 Programs include tutoring, life skills classes, and an annual summer camp.
 Along with Jay-Z, he pledged $1 million to help support victims of Hurricane Katrina in 2005, and donated clothing from his Sean John line to victims.
 He has donated computers and books to New York schools.

-In 1998, he received a Golden Plate Award from the American Academy of Achievement.
-Chicago Mayor Richard M. Daley named October 13, 2006, as "Diddy Day" in honor of Combs' charity work.
+In 1998, Combs received a Golden Plate Award from the American Academy of Achievement.
+Chicago mayor Richard M. Daley named October 13, 2006, "Diddy Day" in honor of Combs's charity work.
 In 2008, Combs was honored with a star on the Hollywood Walk of Fame, the first male rapper to be so honored.

-In 2014, Combs received an honorary doctorate from Howard University, where he gave the commencement speech for its 146th commencement ceremony.
-In his speech, Combs acknowledged that his experiences as a Howard student positively influenced his life.
+In 2014, Combs received an honorary doctorate in humanities from Howard University and gave the commencement speech for its 146th commencement ceremony.
+In his speech, Combs said his experiences as a Howard student positively influenced his life.
 In 2016, Combs donated $1 million to Howard University to establish the Sean Combs Scholarship Fund to help students who are unable to pay their tuition.
+On June 7, 2024, Howard University announced that it was revoking Combs's honorary doctorate.
+It also returned his $1 million donation and terminated his pledge agreement.

-In 2022, Combs announced during his BET Lifetime Achievement Award acceptance speech that he will be donating $1 million each to Howard University and Jackson State University.
+In 2022, Combs announced during his BET Lifetime Achievement Award acceptance speech that he would donate $1 million each to Howard University and Jackson State University.

-Wardrobe style

-Combs describes his wardrobe style as "swagger, timeless, diverse".
-On September 2, 2007, Combs held his ninth annual "White Party", at which guests are limited to an all-white dress code.
-The White Party, which has also been held in St. Tropez, was held in his home in East Hampton, New York.
-Combs stated, "This party is up there with the top three that I've thrown.
-It's a party that has legendary status.
-It's hard to throw a party that lives up to its legend."

-Religious views

-Combs was raised Catholic, and was an altar server as a boy.
-In 2008, he told The Daily Telegraph that he does not adhere to any specific religious denomination.
-He said, "I just follow right from wrong, so I could pray in a synagogue or a mosque or a church.
-I believe that there is only one God."

-On July 3, 2020, Combs invited his Twitter followers to view a 3-hour YouTube video posted by Louis Farrakhan.
-In the video Farrakhan made multiple anti-Semitic comments and repeatedly used the phrase "Synagogue of Satan".
-The video was removed from YouTube for violating its policy against hate speech.

-In response to comedian Nick Cannon being fired on July 14, 2020, from ViacomCBS for espousing anti-Semitic views, Combs tweeted that Cannon should "come home to RevoltTv" saying "We got your back and love you and what you have done for the culture."
+White Parties

+Combs held a series of parties known as White Parties between 1998 and 2009.
+The parties had a strict all-white dress code.
+According to a 2024 New York Times article, in the 2000s "few events held the [parties'] cultural cachet".
+CNN wrote, "there was a time when one of the hottest summer tickets belonged to anyone who was able to score an invite to party" with Combs and that the parties "marked the peak of his cultural influence".